Linzar-Slytherin/SDS/README.md

 ### Launch Ray Cluster

-DistServe relies on [Ray](https://ray.io) to implement distributed workers.
+SDS relies on [Ray](https://ray.io) to implement distributed workers.
 If you do not launch a Ray runtime in advance, it will automatically initiate a cluster consisting of all the gpus on the current node.
 You may need to start the Ray runtime manually in advance if you want to use multiple nodes for inference.